theverygaming/vix/README.md

 git clone --recurse-submodules https://github.com/theverygaming/shitOS.git
 ```

-you already cloned the repo? then run ``git submodule update --init`` instead
+you already cloned the repo? then run ``git submodule update --init --recursive`` instead

 now to build for x86 you need a few extra dependencies(aside from gcc and make), on ubuntu these are installed by running
 ```